genjinoguchi/devchuk.github.io/_portfolio/hardware/quadcopter.md

 <br>
 After the robot arm project, a friend and I started the quadcopter project.
 The many uses and abilities of UAVs fascinated me so I decided to try to understand them by building one from scratch.

-We used a carbon fiber frame, an Arduino Mega microcontroller, a Q Brain Quadruple ESC, four brushless motors, a battery, a gyrometer, magnetometer, and accelerometer in order to create our quadcopter.
+We used a carbon fiber frame, an Arduino Mega microcontroller, a Q Brain Quadruple ESC, four brushless motors, a battery, a gyroscope, magnetometer, and accelerometer in order to create our quadcopter.
 <br>
 <br>
 <center><iframe width="640" height="480" src="//www.youtube.com/embed/ggZWCVDdSWQ?rel=0" frameborder="0" allowfullscreen></iframe>